Mohammad Reza Pahlavi: Image and self-image in the 1970s

 Reflecting his need to have Iran seen as "part of the world" (by which Mohammad Reza meant the western world), all through the 1970s he sponsored conferences in Iran at his expense, with for example in one week in September 1975 the International Literacy Symposium meeting in Persepolis, the International Congress of Philosophy meeting in Mashhad and the International Congress of Mithraic Studies meeting in Tehran.
 He also sought to hold the 1984 Summer Olympics in Tehran.
-For most ordinary Iranians, struggling with inflation, poverty, air pollution (Iranian cities in the 1970s were amongst the most polluted in the world), having to pay extortion payments to the police who demanded money from even those performing legal jobs such as selling fruits on the street, and daily traffic jams, the Shah's sponsorship of international conferences were just a waste of money and time.
+For most ordinary Iranians, struggling with inflation, poverty, air pollution, having to pay extortion payments to the police who demanded money from even those performing legal jobs such as selling fruits on the street, and daily traffic jams, the Shah's sponsorship of international conferences was just a waste of money and time.
 Furthermore, conferences on pre-Islamic practices such as the cult of Mithra fuelled religious anxieties.
-Though Mohammad Reza envisioned the "Great Civilisation" of a modernised Iran whose standard of living would be higher than those of the United States and at the forefront of modern technology, he did not envision any political change, making it clear that Iran would remain an autocracy.
+Though Mohammad Reza envisioned the "Great Civilisation" of a modernised Iran whose standard of living would be higher than that of the United States and at the forefront of modern technology, he did not envision any political change, making it clear that Iran would remain an autocracy.

 Achievements

+Women, children, and peasant class

 In his "White Revolution" starting in the 1960s, Mohammad Reza made major changes to modernise Iran.
 He curbed the power of certain ancient elite factions by expropriating large and medium-sized estates for the benefit of more than four million small farmers.
 He took a number of other major measures, including extending suffrage to women and the participation of workers in factories through shares and other measures.
 In the 1970s, the governmental programme of free-of-charge nourishment for children at school known as "Taghziye Rāyegan" (Persian: تغذیه رایگان lit. free nourishment) was implemented.
 Under the Shah's reign, the national Iranian income showed an unprecedented rise for an extended period.